frankfika/frankspace/docs/SUPABASE_SETUP.md

 1. In your Supabase dashboard, go to **SQL Editor**
 2. Click **New query**
-3. Copy the entire content of `supabase-migration.sql`
+3. Copy the entire content of `supabase/migration.sql`
 4. Paste it into the SQL Editor
 5. Click **Run** (or press Cmd/Ctrl + Enter)
 6. You should see "Success.
 No rows returned"